In this article:

 What Is Menstruation?

-A thick endometrial lining is necessary for the attachment and development of a fertilized egg.
-If a fertilized egg is not present or not attached, the uterus lining will break down and bleed.
-Menstruation marks day one of the menstrual cycle.
+A thick endometrial lining, built over the span of one month, is necessary for the attachment and development of a fertilized egg.
+However, in the absence of a fertilized egg, the uterus lining will break down and bleed.

 Common Symptoms of Menstruation

 Here are the most common symptoms that are perfectly normal during menstruation.

 Abdominal cramps during periods are also called menstrual cramps or dysmenorrhea.
 They manifest as cramping, throbbing pain in the lower abdominal region.